anandu-pn/S1/README.md

 6. **Create a pull request:**
    - Go to the original repository and click the "New Pull Request" button.

+Please note that not all fork and contribution requests will be accepted.
+Contributions will be reviewed and accepted based on their relevance and quality.
 ## License

 This repository is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for more information.
  :)

+## Follow Me
+If you find this repository helpful, please consider following me on GitHub @tvmcoder and @anandu-pn for more updates and projects!